 3.5 Documentation

-All decisions made during the appraisal process will be documented within the database.
+All decisions made during the appraisal process will be documented.
 Any decisions regarding further and more detailed appraisal will be documented on standard forms which will be filed with the appropriate accessions paperwork.

 3.6 Disposal of Material